PIAO-A-PIAO/Postcards-Frontend/README.md

-# Hear_U_Tormorrow
+# Postcards

-This is a mobile app that allows user to post short audios.
+This is a mobile/website app that allows user to send virtual postcards/letters to their families/friends or even total strangers..

-Users can use it as a diary or "voice album".
+Users can also use it as a journal or "postcard album".

-The project is built with javascript.
+The project is mainly built with javascript.